 A question sooooo many yogis (and yoga teacher training students) have is, do I need to be certified to teach yoga?
-Well, I've got the answer to your question, but it's not that black and white.
 In this article, we will look at certification requirements as designated by Yoga Alliance and by the law.
+The legal answer is no, you do not need to be certified to teach yoga.

-Here's the deal yogi, essentially, yes, you do need to be certified to teach yoga.
+So essentially, yes, you need a teaching certification.
 Or rather, to be employable as a yoga teacher, you will need to have successfully completed a minimum of 200 hours of yoga teacher training.

 If you’ve been curious to learn more about the requirements that yoga teachers should meet to actually get hired as a yoga teacher, this is for you!